sVujke/nba-player-positions-machine-learning/README.md

 * Forward Center(45)
 * Center (5)

+This is a visual representation of the position naming methods:

 ![alt text](http://snag.gy/GUMzV.jpg)

 In this project, a machine learning approach is used to predict player position based on his individual statistics, such as: three